djaskulak/by-breed-starter/README.md

 Use the `KeyboardAvoidingView` to prevent the search field from being covered by the keyboard.

+Use filter with the search term on the array of animal breeds.
+Then use the filtered array as the source array passed to flat list.

 ### Challenge 7

 Add a button that switches between the cat and the dog list.

+Use the Button or other component to set a value on a state variable.
+You can use this variable to choose which list to display.